Bankruptcy Lawyer Waterbury, CT

 But rest assured that you can rebuild your credit immediately after the filing appears on the report.
-While most people’s credit scores do take a significant hit, you can get a higher score within the first couple years.
+While most people’s credit scores do take a significant hit, you can get a higher score within the first couple of years.
 And for some, their credit scores may improve overall because their debts were discharged, and there are no more records of missed payments.

 Secured Credit Cards

 If you receive secured credit card offers through your mail after filing for bankruptcy, you may not want to disregard them right away.
 Secured credit cards, or otherwise called “prepaid cards”, allow the person to put in a cash deposit and then use their own funds wisely to raise their credit score.
 This is a great way for people to build up their credit again while reducing the risk that they will get carried away into debt again (since they have to put down their own money in order to have a usable balance on the card).